 Which biocidal products are allowed on the market?

 The principal rule that applies in Sweden is that all biocidal products must be authorised for placing on the market or for use.
-The marketing or use of these products requires them to be checked and granted permission in the form of an approval from the Swedish Chemicals Agency.
+However, there are transitional measures which allows for exceptions under certain conditions.

 In order to simplify a suitable assessment of exposure and risk to health and the environment as a result of biocidal product use, the European Commission has determined specific product types of biocidal products.
 The assessment can thus be made to suit the intended area of use for each biocidal product.
 According to the EU Biocidal Products Regulation, there are 22 specific product types of biocidal products.